Rules of the auction

 Sales Contract - the sales and purchase contract signed between the Owner and the Highest bidder by which the Property is sold.

 The Initial price - the price of the Property, which is announced by the Auction House on the Platform before the beginning of the Auction, and which gives the start to bids.
-Unless stated otherwise, the Initial price is equal to the Reserve price.

 The Start time - the moment when the Auction House starts the Auction of the Property on the Platform, and the Bidders can start making price bids.